 Cloth, Gaskets, and Adhesives in Cases

-Paper sheet materials should be attached securely to the mounts.
-Sheets may be mounted in window mats (see below) or onto ragboard backings.
+Flat paper objects should be attached securely to the mounts.
+They may be mounted in window mats (see below) or onto ragboard backings.
 They can be hinged or attached with corner supports.
 Edge strips may be used if the edges of the object are covered by a mat.
-Strips and corner supports are becoming popular because adhesive need not be applied to the object.
-For non-adhesive mounting, commercially available archival paper or plastic (polyester) photo corners will work on small documents or photographs.
-Most artifacts, however, require the more substantial support of corner strips.
-These can be made of polyester film or woven polyester.
-Finely woven polyester is both transparent and matte and therefore less conspicuous than polyester film.
-8 For further information about mounting systems, see the NEDCC leaflets, "Matting and Framing for Art and Artifacts on Paper" and "How To Do Your Own Matting and Hinging."
+Strips and corner supports are popular because adhesive need not be applied to the object.
+For non-adhesive mounting, commercially available archival paper or polyester photo corners will work on small documents or photographs.
+Larger objects require the more substantial support of corner strips.
+These can be made of archival paper, polyester film, or woven polyester.
+Finely woven polyester is both transparent and matte and therefore less conspicuous than polyester film.[x]
+For further information about mounting systems, see NEDCC Preservation Leaflet 4.10 Matting and Framing for Works on Paper and Photographs.

 Objects that do not have friable media may be encapsulated in polyester film, which will protect and support the object during and after the exhibit.
 Encapsulation involves sealing all edges of the film ultrasonically, with heat, or with double-sided tape.
-Research at the Library of Congress, however, shows that acidic papers deteriorate more rapidly within polyester envelopes and other closed systems.
-Since almost all old, untreated papers are acidic to some extent, they should be professionally deacidified or at least washed prior to encapsulation.
+Research at the Library of Congress, however, has shown that acidic papers deteriorate more rapidly within polyester envelopes and other closed systems.[xi]
+Since most old, untreated papers are acidic to some extent, they should be professionally deacidified or at least washed prior to encapsulation.
 If such treatment is not possible or advisable due to the type of media, an alkaline sheet inserted behind the object will slow the acid degradation.
 Microchamber sheeting material is especially recommended.

-If a volume is shown open, it should be supported so that the binding is not under strain.
-An open book must never be laid out flat (at a 180° angle).
-Open it only as much as its binding will comfortably allow—most books will not lie flat when opened and should not be forced into this position.
+Books and pamphlets have their own exhibition requirements.
+Volumes should be displayed horizontally or at a gentle angle to prevent damage and should be supported so that the binding is not under strain.
+If a volume is shown open, open it only as much as the binding will comfortably allow—most books will not lie flat when opened and should not be forced into this position.
 Fully support the binding using a cradle or other support.
 Custom book cradles that have been made to fit each volume are recommended.
 Such cradles can be ordered from mount makers or made in-house; instructions are available in the conservation literature.
 Cradles should always be large enough to support the whole book.
-If the pages do not remain open naturally, a strip of polyester film can be placed around each side of the open book.
-The strip can be closed with double-sided tape.
+If the pages do not remain open naturally, a strip of polyester or polyethylene film can be looped around each side of the open book and closed with double-sided tape.
 Even with the use of a cradle, keeping a book open for long periods can damage its structure.
 Commercially-made molded acrylic cradles or wedges, available in different sizes and angles from conservation suppliers, offer an alternative to custom cradles.
-At the very least, supports can be made with folded museum board or polyethylene foam wedges.
+These cradles can easily be modified to suit most items and provide an economical and accessible solution.

 Framing plays an important role in exhibition.
 Use of stable framing and mounting materials is especially important since the objects may remain in the frames after the exhibition is over.

 The back of the frame should contain backing layers of archival cardboard that are thick or dense enough to protect the object.
 Frames should be well sealed and hung securely.
-Avoid hanging items in damp areas such as on uninsulated outside walls, which can be problematic in winter or during periods of high humidity.
+Avoid hanging items in damp areas such as on uninsulated outside walls, which can collect moisture during winter or periods of high humidity.
 If it is necessary to exhibit on an outside wall, a moisture barrier of polyester film or Marvelseal can be inserted between the backing layers or over the back of the frame.
 The frame should be deep enough so that its back is recessed, allowing a space for air circulation between the frame and the wall.
 Frames can also be held away from the wall slightly by small rubber bumpers or by push pins attached to the reverse of the frame.

-It is important to establish well in advance that conditions at the borrowing institution are reasonably safe.
+It is important to establish in advance that conditions at the borrowing institution are reasonably safe.
 A visit to the site is recommended if possible.
 It is the responsibility of the borrower to submit a loan agreement and a facility report.
 The lender should review these and negotiate amendments as necessary.
 The Association of Museums (AAM) has developed a General Facility Report (an updated version of the 1988 Standard Facility Report[xiv]) that can be used to assess an institution’s ability to safely exhibit an item.[xv]This in-depth reporting form covers all aspects of an institution's operation that could affect exhibition safety: security (fire and theft), light levels, case materials, environmental controls in the building as a whole, shipping and receiving facilities, and personnel and insurance coverage.

-When shipping is necessary, it goes without saying that objects must be well packed and a reliable shipper must be used.
+When shipping is necessary, pack objects well[xvi] and use a reliable shipper.
 Framed materials should be glazed with acrylic rather than glass.
 If the framing can be done at your institution prior to the loan, an additional measure of control is gained.

 Do not ignore the risks of exhibiting paper and books.
 A conservator or other collections-care professional should be involved with the exhibit from the earliest stages of planning.
 Preservation concerns must not be overlooked in favor of other priorities such as exhibit design.

 Blaser, Linda.
 "Construction of Plexiglas Cradles."
 The Book and Paper Group Annual.
 Washington, DC: American Institute for Conservation of Historic and Artistic Works, 1996, pp. 3–23. https://cool.culturalheritage.org/coolaic/sg/bpg/annual/v15/bp15-02.html

 Hatchfield, Pamela, and Jane Carpenter.
 Formaldehyde: How Great is the Danger to Museum Collections?
 Cambridge, MA: Center for Conservation and Technical Studies, Harvard University Art Museums, 1987, 44 pp.